-Cash used in financing activities was \$457.0 million for fiscal year 2024, compared to cash used in financing activities of \$653.3 million for fiscal year 2022 and cash used in financing activities of \$476.5 million for fiscal year 2022.
+Cash used in financing activities was \$457.0 million for fiscal year 2024, compared to cash used in financing activities of \$653.3 million for fiscal year 2023 and cash used in financing activities of \$476.5 million for fiscal year 2022.
 Cash used in financing activities for fiscal year 2024 included \$500.6 million of cash used for the repurchase of outstanding common stock and the payment of related excise taxes, as well as \$11.5 million in cash used for taxes related to the net share settlement of equity awards.
 Cash used in financing activities was partially offset by cash received from the exercise of employee stock options and stock purchases under our employee stock purchase plan of \$55.1 million.
-Cash used in financing activities for fiscal year 2023 included \$350.0 million of cash used for taxes related to net share settlement of equity awards.
+Cash used in financing activities for fiscal year 2023 included \$350.0 million of cash used for the repayment of the Term Loan Facility, as well as \$350.0 million of cash used to repurchase shares.
+In addition, \$13.2 million in cash was used for taxes related to net share settlement of equity awards.
 Cash used in financing activities was partially offset by cash received from the exercise of employee stock options and stock purchases under our employee stock purchase plan of \$60.0 million.
+Cash used in financing activities for fiscal year 2022 included \$500.0 million to repurchase plan of \$60.0 million.
 Cash used in financing activities for fiscal year 2022 included \$500.0 million to repurchase shares under our Share Repurchase program, as well as \$21.0 million in cash used for taxes related to net share settlement of equity awards and \$20.0 million in cash used to make principal payments on our term loan.
-Cash used in financing activities was partially offset by cash received from the exercise of employee stock options and stock purchases under our employee stock purchase plan of \$64.5 million.
+Cash used in financing activities was partially offset by cash received from the exercise of employee stock options and stock purchases under our employee stock purchase program, as well as \$21.0 million in cash used for taxes related to net share settlement of equity awards and \$20.0 million in cash used to make principal payments on our term loan.
+Cash used in financing activities was partially offset by cas